dotnet/csharplang/proposals/improved-interpolated-strings.md

 ## Other use cases

-See https://github.com/dotnet/runtime/issues/50635 for examples of proposed builder APIs using this pattern.
+See https://github.com/dotnet/runtime/issues/50635 for examples of proposed handler APIs using this pattern.